shayandavoodii/OnlinePortfolioSelection.jl/docs/src/index.md

 <img src="assets/cumulative_budgets.png" width="100%">
 ```

-The plot shows that the cumulative return of CORN-K outperforms the other algorithms almost all the time.
-Note that the initial investment for all of the algorithms is set to 1 (this can be modified by setting the keyword argument `init_budg` for each algorithm).
-Now, let's investigate the performance of the algorithms in terms of some of prominent performance metrics:
+The plot illustrates that the cumulative return of CORN-K consistently outperforms the other algorithms.
+It's important to note that the initial investment for all algorithms is standardized to 1, although this can be adjusted by setting the keyword argument `init_budg` for each algorithm.
+Now, let's delve into the performance analysis of the algorithms using prominent [performance metrics](https://shayandavoodii.github.io/OnlinePortfolioSelection.jl/dev/performance_eval/):

 ```julia
 julia> all_metrics = OPSMetrics.([m_corn_u.b, m_corn_k.b, m_drcorn_k.b], Ref(rel_pr));